Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/single-device.md

 it is recommended to always leave  bsm=true

-!!! note "More informations about config file"
+!!! note "More information about config file"
     [config_txt.md](../Advanced/config_txt.md)

-Here you can choose witch services will automaticly start during boot.
+Here you can choose which services will automatically start during boot.

 true = service enable
 false = service disable